selimanac/defold-daabbcc/README.md

 local position = vmath.vector3(x,y,z) -- Position of your game object / go.get_position()
 local size = vmath.vector3(x,y,z) -- Size of your game object or sprite / go.get("#sprite", "size")

-local _id = daabbcc.insertRect(tree_name, position.x , position.y, size.x , size.y)
+local _id = daabbcc.insertRect(tree_name, position.x, position.y, size.x, size.y)
 ```
 ### Updating AABBs

-If your game objects are not static, you should update their position and size when they move or resize.
+If your game object(s) are not static, you should update their position and size when they move or resize.

 #### - updateCircle